ProfFan/dw3000-ng/README.md

 Both RTT methods (single and double sided) are working and giving good positioning values.
 No implementation of PDoA or AoA.

-Compared to the old `dw3000` crate we fixed the GPIOs and LEDs, also got rid of the old unmaintained ieee802154 crate and replaced it with smoltcp.
+Compared to the old `dw3000` crate we fixed the GPIOs and LEDs, also got rid of the old unmaintained ieee802154 crate and replaced it with `smoltcp`.

 We mainly test on the ESP32 platform with `embassy` async framework.